Billy-Mo97/UCI-cs222p-fall20/report/project2.md

 ### 3. Internal Record Format (in case you have changed from P1, please re-enter here)
 - Show your record format design.
+1. number of fields (short)
+2. null indicator (ceil(recordDescriptor.size() / 8.0) bits)
+3. offsets of non null fields pointing to the end of each actual field data(shorts)
+4. actual field data

 - Describe how you store a null field.